mozilla-services/docs/source/howtos/run-sync.rst

 **paster** command that can be used to run the server, using the built-in web server.

+.. note:: Occasionally the build may fail due to network issues that make PyPI inaccessible.
+If you receive an error about "Could not find suitable distribution", try waiting a little while and then running the build again.

 If you like, you can run the testsuite to make sure everything is working properly::